...

 The Impact of Ransomware Attacks

-The consequences of ransomware attacks can be severe.
-For individuals, it may mean the loss of personal photos, financial records, and other important documents.
-For businesses, the implications are often more severe, including significant financial losses, damage to reputation, loss of customer trust, and potential legal consequences if sensitive data is compromised.
+The consequences of ransomware attacks can be severe for individuals.
+It may mean the loss of personal photos, financial records, and other important documents.
+For businesses, the implications are often more severe.
+This includes significant financial losses, damage to reputation, loss of customer trust, and potential legal consequences if sensitive data is compromised.

-High-profile ransomware attacks have targeted hospitals, educational institutions, and even national infrastructure, leading to disrupted services, delayed operations, and a loss of critical data.
+High-profile ransomware attacks have targeted hospitals, educational institutions, and even national infrastructure.
+This has led to disrupted services, delayed operations, and a loss of critical data.
 The cost of recovery can be immense, both in terms of the ransom payment (if made) and the expenses associated with restoring and securing systems.

 How to Prevent Ransomware Attacks